dymmond/esmerald/docs/contributing.md

 ### Documentation

-Improving the documentation is quite easy and it's placed inside the `esmerald/docs` folder.
+Improving the documentation is quite easy and it is placed inside the `esmerald/docs` folder.

 To start the docs, run: